aws-samples/aws-net-guides/Communications/SES-SendMail-Example/Readme.md

     Figure 1.
 Verified Email Address

-> **Note:**: If you do not see the email verification email in your inbox, follow the [troubleshooting steps in the Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html#verify-email-addresses-troubleshooting).
+> **Note:** If you do not see the email verification email in your inbox, follow the [troubleshooting steps in the Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html#verify-email-addresses-troubleshooting).

 ## Step 3: Create a New Console Application Project